HarveyLab/mouseVR/README.md

 # FAQs

 **What are the computer hardware requirements?**

-The projector is driven simply as another monitor, so this really depends on the VR software that you are using.
-Consult the documentation for whatever visual stimulus or VR system you are using: Our computers use GTX 1060 cards (https://www.amazon.com/GR8-II-T044Z-Desktop-i5-7400-GeForce/dp/B06WLHT15C is one model we have used successfully) but this is overkill for most of the worlds we render.
+The projector is driven simply as another monitor, so this really depends on the VR software that you are using and the complexity of the worlds that you need to render.
+Consult the documentation for whatever visual stimulus or VR software you are using: Our computers use GTX 1060 cards (https://www.amazon.com/GR8-II-T044Z-Desktop-i5-7400-GeForce/dp/B06WLHT15C is one model we have used successfully) but this is overkill for most of the worlds we render.
 Integrated graphics are a bad idea and will likely result in <60FPS.
 For ViRMEn we suggest at least a 3.00GHz CPU and 8GB of RAM.

 **What are the pros and cons of using this setup over multiple monitors?**
 The pros (+) and cons (-) of multiple monitors: